muSpectre/muGrid/doc/dev-docs/source/GettingStarted.rst

 and using clang-4.0 under MacOS.

+Under MacOS 14, it has been successfully compiled using gcc-6.5 shipped with homebrew along with the CommandLineTools 11.3.
+:download:`Here <macosx14_bash_profile>` is an example commented bash_profile that lead to the successfull installation.

 It does *not* compile on Intel's most recent compiler, as it is still lacking some C++14 support.
 Work-arounds are planned, but will have to wait for someone to pick up the `task <https://gitlab.com/muspectre/muspectre/issues/93>`_.